mecid/mecid.github.io/_posts/2021-05-04-chaining-publishers-with-combine-framework-in-swift.md

 ```

 The *debounce* operator blocks the chain for a time interval that you provide and doesn't emit any values in that period of time.
 It emits the latest value after the timeout that you provide.
 We can significantly reduce the number of network requests we make using *debounce* operator.

+> To learn more about the set of operators that the Combine framework provides us, take a look at my ["Catching errors in Combine"](/2020/04/22/catching-errors-in-combine/) post.

 #### Advanced chaining with switchToLatest operator
 Assume that you have a situation where a user types two queries in a sequence, but the network delays the first one, and the second one finishes earlier.
 The view represents the search result for the second request, but after a decent amount of time, the first query finishes, and the data appears on the screen by replacing the results of the second query.